Averind/yandex_practicum_projects/machine_learning/telecom_operator_customer_churn/README.md

 **'Prediction of Churn in a Mobile Operator's Customers' project**

-Machine learning models were trained based on customer data of a mobile operator.
+I trained Machine Learning models based on customer data of a mobile operator.
 The goal was to build a classification model that predicts whether a customer will leave the telecommunications operator or not.

 During the project, Decision Tree, Random Forest, Logistic Regression, LGBM, and Cat Boost models were trained, which showed the following results: